-The Town may want to adopt a more comprehensive water conservation and drought mitigation ordinance that goes beyond addressing water waste.
+The Town may want to adopt a more comprehensive water conservation ordinance that goes beyond addressing water waste.
 Other conservation practices that could be included are time of day watering restrictions and restrictions on car washing or other specific activities during drought periods.
 This type of ordinance typically involves increasing conservation practices when various drought triggers are realized.
 Since the Town relies entirely on a groundwater reserve, there are no particular supply-related drought triggers, such as low reservoir levels, that would apply.
-However, demand typically increases during droughts due to outdoor watering and swamp cooler use, so setting increased restrictions such as time of day or alternate day watering or increased fees during various drought stages may be valuable.
+However, demand typically increases during droughts due to outdoor watering, so setting increased restrictions such as time of day or alternate day watering or increased fees during various drought stages may be valuable.